DataFEWSion Graduate Traineeship Handbook

 Publication assistance grant: https://app.smartsheet.com/b/form/c7c38583155f4cea8d18c32a07691f01

-- For timely consideration, please submit applications at least two weeks before the event or submission of the publication.
+The applications should be submitted at least two weeks before the event or submission of the publication.

 Restrictions